praful-kwt/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h2 id="version-control" class="anchor-heading">Version Control {% include Util/link_anchor anchor="version-control" %} {% include Util/top %}</h2>

-[Git](https://git-scm.com) - At 10up we use Git for version control.
+[Git](https://git-scm.com) - At KrishaWeb we use Git for version control.
 We encourage people to use the command line for interacting with Git.
 GUIs are permitted but will not be supported internally.

 <h2 id="command-line" class="anchor-heading">Command Line Tools {% include Util/link_anchor anchor="command-line" %} {% include Util/top %}</h2>